 In a footnote, the Supreme Court explicitly declined to reach the impact of its ruling (if any) on patent law.
 Federal Circuit precedent recognizes laches as a valid defense to patent infringement; however, under the Federal Circuit’s Aukerman decision from 1992, laches only bars damages incurred prior to the commencement of suit, and cannot serve as a defense against injunctive relief.
 The Patent Act, like the Copyright Act, has an explicit statute of limitations, and thus litigants will likely argue about the impact of this decision in patent cases.
 Differences between the language and legislative history of the two Acts may provide for a different result—in particular, in Aukerman the Federal Circuit found that Section 282 of the Patent Act explicitly preserved the laches defense by enumerating “absence of liability for infringement” and “unenforceability” as separate defenses from “noninfringement.”
 Until the issue is taken up again in the patent context by the Federal Circuit or the Supreme Court, the scope and applicability of the laches defense in federal causes of action (outside of copyright law) that provide for a statute of limitations is likely to remain unsettled.

 Adam Kessel is a Principal in the Boston office of Fish & Richardson.
-His practice focuses on intellectual property litigation, particularly cases involving software and electronics.
-He also specializes in open source and other software licensing.
-He has substantial courtroom and...
+His practice focuses on intellectual property litigation, particularly cases involving patent, copyright, and related claims pertaining to medical devices, software, computer networks, and electronics.
+He also...